mahdihaghverdi/timetp/README.md

 Now we have reached the fun part

-Here we have our number and letter and we append it to the tokens list then, we shrink the argument to pass it to the `tokenize` function it self.
+Here we have our number and letter and we append it to the tokens list.

+Then, we shrink the argument to pass it to the `tokenize` function it self.
 Why?

-Because all we had done above are done for just one pair, and all the work should be done for all the pairs in the string and a recursive solution fits best here
+Because all we had done above are done for just one pair, and all the work should be done for all the pairs in the string and a recursive solution fits best here.

 Here's what happens:
 ```